Career & Technical Education

 + Initial CTE Teaching Certification

-The Master of Education program is a full Master's degree, designed for candidates who do not currently hold an initial CTE Certification and wish to be certificated in Career & Technical Education.
+The Master of Education program is a full Master’s degree, designed for candidates who do not currently hold an initial CTE Certification and wish to be certificated in Career & Technical Education and want to earn their master’s degree.

 The Graduate Certificate is a shorter, graduate level program, designed for candidates who do not currently hold an initial CTE Certification and wish to be certificated in Career & Technical Education.